BenchLabs/bench-technology-handbook/culture-and-principles.md

 ```
 If no one says anything:

-All the conversations we've had + the inappropriate thing that was said = our culture
+  All the conversations we've had
++ the inappropriate thing that was said
+= our culture

 If someone says something:

-All the conversations we've had + the inappropriate thing that was said + a conversation about how that comment isn't acceptable = our culture
+  All the conversations we've had
++ the inappropriate thing that was said
++ a conversation about how that comment isn't acceptable
+= our culture
 ```

 It's that simple: one conversation changes the culture, and another may correct its course.

 So, as culture creators, it is up to us to observe the conversations that we're part of.
-We must then assess: "are these conversations consistent with the culture I'm committed to creating?"
+We must then ask ourselves: "are these conversations consistent with the culture I'm committed to creating?"
 If they aren't, it's up to us to make sure our subsequent conversations put us back on track.

 ## Culture at scale with principles

-At the time this is written, Bench has over 500 employees distributed across North America.
-At this scale—in order to be able to assess "are these conversations consistent with the culture I'm committed to creating?"—we must explicitly define our culture.
+At the time this is written, Bench has over 700 employees distributed across North America.
+At this scale—in order to be able to ask ourselves "are these conversations consistent with the culture I'm committed to creating?"—we must explicitly define our culture.
 This is why we have cultural principles.

 First, let's look at the Bench Principles: